-Ordsall Hall is hosting an online lecture series where they will be looking at the Salford landmark’s rich and unique Gothic history.
+Ordsall Hall is hosting an online lecture series looking at the Salford landmark’s rich and unique Gothic history.

 Named ‘Deciphering Ordsall Hall’s Layers of Gothic History: Medieval to Victorian’, the lecture series will be opened by Dr Peter N. Lindfield FSA, an Honorary Research Fellow of History from Manchester Metropolitan University.